amyjko/foundations-of-information/chapters/automation.md

 * [_What happens when an algorithm gets it wrong, In Machines We Trust, MIT Technology Review_|https://www.technologyreview.com/2020/08/12/1006636/face-recognition-algorithm-false-arrest-police-robert-williams/].
 Discusses a false arrest based in racially biased facial recogntion software.

 * [_AI in the Driver's Seat, In Machines We Trust, MIT Technology Review_|https://www.technologyreview.com/2020/09/24/1008878/why-people-might-never-use-autonomous-cars/].
 Discusses the many complexities in human-machine communication that have been largely ignored in the design and engineering of current driverless car technology.

+* _[She's Taking Jeff Bezos to Task, Sway, NY Times|https://www.nytimes.com/2021/04/19/opinion/sway-kara-swisher-joy-buolamwini.html]_.
+An interview with Joy Buolamwini, an activist who leads the Algorithmic Justice League, about facial recognition and algorithmic bias.